-SUPPLEMENTAL LIFE INSURANCE BENEFITS
+GROUP LIFE INSURANCE BENEFITS

-All clergy listed in Active Status with The Church Pension Fund are provided with a Group Term Life Insurance Benefit equal to four times total annual compensation, up to \$100,000.
-Clergy and their spouses have the ability to purchase additional insurance coverage from the Church Life Insurance Corporation and the Pennsylvania Widows Corporation.
+All clergy listed in Active Status with The Church Pension Fund are provided with a Group Term Life Insurance Benefit equal to six times total annual compensation, up to \$150,000.
+Other benefits provided include Continuation of Benefit on Total Disability (for active clergy under the age of 60), Early Payment of Death Benefit (Accelerated Benefit or Living Benefit), and AD&D. Clergy and their spouses have the ability to purchase additional insurance coverage from the Church Life

+Insurance Corporation and the Pennsylvania Widows Corporation.
 Please contact the diocesan office for additional information.
-Supplemental Life Insurance may be included as an additional negotiated benefit in Clergy or Lay Employee Letters of Agreement.
+Group Life Insurance may be included as an additional negotiated benefit in Clergy or Lay Employee Letters of Agreement.
 Congregations and other employers within the diocese are encouraged to provide life insurance benefits for full-time lay employees.